Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics.bayesian, #probability.prior-posterior, #healthcare-decision-making

-## Explain the concept of independence in probability and cite an example using cancer screening.
+## Explain the concept of independence in probability and cite an example using cancer screening

 Two events or variables are considered independent in probability if the occurrence of one does not affect the occurrence of the other.
 This is mathematically expressed as the factorization of their joint distribution: